 And so, the King dutifully becomes the sacrificial lamb.
 He doesn't have much choice.
 Blood spills, blood sprays, epithets and chants filled the air and the royal corpse hangs on the branch of a tree among the other unfortunate creatures.

-Next year, the crops grow strong and tall, trees were fruitful and the harvest excellent.
-The people rejoiced, justified in spilling the blood of the King.
+Next year, according to the myth, the crops grow strong and tall, trees are fruitful and the harvest excellent.
+The people rejoice, justified in spilling the blood of the King.

 Adam of Bremen describes an enormous tree with spreading branches, evergreen both in summer and winter.
 Beneath is a spring or well, where sacrifices are also made.
 It's custom to throw a man into the well.
 If he doesn't re-surface, the wishes of the people will be fulfilled.

 In nature lore, wells and springs are associated with spirits such as nixies and water entities who can pull a person in to drown.
-In other regions it was customary to toss coins of silver or copper into wells and springs and wish for luck from the spirit who lives in the well.
+In some regions it's customary to toss coins of silver or copper into wells and springs and wish for luck from the resident spirit.

 The Spring Equinox marks nine days of sacrifice at Uppsala.
 Every day, a man is sacrificed with two animals, to a total of twenty-seven sacrifices.
 Nine is significant, as it's three threes relating to triples, triangles, trinities and triptychs.
 Three is especially strong in magic.

-Due to his efforts to Christianize Scandinavia, King Haakon the Good of Norway causes a religious feud with his opposition of the blót.
-Although the peasants had elected him king, strife broke out when he wouldn't participate fully in the rituals at Uppsala.
+Due to his efforts to Christianize Scandinavia, King Haakon the Good of Norway causes a religious feud by opposing the blót.
+While the peasants elected him king, strife breaks out when he won't participate fully in rituals.

 When he dies he's given a proper Norse funeral.
 By that time, King Haakon the Good has already changed the course of Yuletide.